datakurre/plone-operaton-playground/docs/foreword.md

 ## Activity-based workflows

-Also, from the human perspective, the reality is often more complex:
+From the human perspective, the reality is often more complex:

 ![Simple state-based publication workflow](./foreword-activity-based.png)